jayfran/jayfran.github.io/about.md

 # About Me

-I’m a recent graduate of a dual degree engineering program between Oberlin College (BA) and Columbia University (BS).
+I’m a recent graduate of a dual degree engineering program between _Oberlin College_ (BA) and _Columbia University_ (BS).
 My major, Operations Research: Engineering Management Systems, has prepared me to be a holistic problem solver with technical expertise in data analytics, visualization, and machine learning (Python, Excel, SQL, R).
-Some of my work experiences have included consulting, operations, finance, non-profit, and Ultimate Frisbee coaching!
-I’m passionate about using my skillset to create positive social change in areas like gender equity, LGBTQ+ rights, and youth empowerment.
+Some of my work experiences have included consulting, operations, finance, non-profit, and Ultimate Frisbee coaching.
+I’m passionate about using my skillset to create positive social change in areas like gender equity, LGBTQ+ rights, and youth empowerment!

-Some of my hobbies include playing Ultimate Frisbee, reading Stephen King novels, and leading Dungeons & Dragons games!
-I also enjoy using Python to explore how data relates to the things I’m curious about like politics, music, and more!
-(Check out my projects here!)
+Some of my hobbies include playing Ultimate Frisbee, reading Science Fiction, and leading Dungeons & Dragons games!
+I also enjoy using Python to explore how data relates to the things I’m curious about like politics, music, and more.
+(Check out my projects!)

 Text can be **bold**, _italic_, or ~~strikethrough~~.